graphql/graphql-spec/spec/Section 2 -- Language.md

 Fields are conceptually functions which return values, and occasionally accept arguments which alter their behavior.
-These arguments often map directly to function arguments within a GraphQL server's implementation.
+These arguments often map directly to function arguments within a GraphQL service's implementation.

 In this example, we want to query a specific user (requested via the `id` argument) and their profile picture of a specific `size`: